GW-modelling-Spring2022/Course-Materials22/README.md

 *Don't do the glossary and discussion slots for the same assignment.*

 ### Model & Discussion Leaders
-When you are a Discussion leader you need to do the following (The date listed with each homework is the first due date for the correct figures):
+When you are a Discussion leader you need to do the following (The date listed with each homework is the first due date for the correct figures).
+Make sure you start your homework early the week you are presenting so you can ask questions at Thursady office hours and have figures drafted by Monday:
-1. Iterate with the instructor to get the corrected figures by Monday
+1. Iterate with the instructor to get the corrected figures by Monday.
+  - Note that that you need to send me a first draft of your figures by Monday morning at the latest.
+  - Your figures should be in a single word doc with captions ready to share with the rest of the class.
-2. Lead the class discussion on the Thursday and submit your slides to the google drive
+3. Lead the class discussion on the Thursday and submit your slides to the google drive
-3. Synthesize the class discussion and answer to the challenge in a short (<5 minute video) submitted by the following Monday
+4. Synthesize the class discussion and answer to the challenge in a short (<5 minute video) submitted by the following Monday

 -  Homework 2 (Jan 31):Diana, Jake, Adam
 -  Homework 3 (Feb 7): Hassan, Jeff, David